FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 RELEASING LOCK B

-You can also check when an obtained lock will expire and extend it if needed:
+You can check when a lock will expire using TTL, and extend it using Refresh:

 fmt.Println("LOST LOCK")